DavidMetcalfe/Google-Translate-Language-Abbreviations/README.md

-# Google-Translate-Language-Abbreviations
+# Google Translate Language Abbreviations

-A dict containing the languages and associated abbreviations
+The included text file simply includes a dictionary containing the languages and associated abbreviations for Google Translate.